 Hooked up to the airport and wider city via MARTA, W Atlanta - Midtown combines a large hotel with the chic and staff-care normally associated with smaller boutique affairs.
 They have a Whiskey Park bar, the TRACE restaurant and offer free morning coffee or noisy evening cocktails together with a 5th Floor WET Deck and Bliss Spa.

-Nearby neighbor, the Loews Atlanta has a lively, ambient 'Bar Eleven' behind the spectacular lobby, mixing up cocktails and martinis alongside craft beers and fine wines.
+Nearby neighbour, the Loews Atlanta has a lively, ambient 'Bar Eleven' behind the spectacular lobby, mixing up cocktails and martinis alongside craft beers and fine wines.
 Their adjoining eatery 'eleven' dishes up a tasty, saucy fusion in that magic culinary space where Southern meets French, from clams and oysters to juicy rib-eye steak.

 THE LITTLE BLACK BOOK